How do I remove the restriction on port 25 from my EC2 instance?

 I'm having trouble sending email over port 25 of my Amazon Elastic Compute Cloud (Amazon EC2) instance, or I'm getting frequent timeout errors.
 How do I remove the port 25 restriction on my EC2 instance?

-Amazon EC2 restricts traffic on port 25 of all EC2 instances by default, but you can request for this restriction to be removed.
+Amazon EC2 restricts outbound traffic on port 25 of all EC2 instances by default.
+You can request the removal of this restriction.

-- Sign in with your AWS account, and open the Request to Remove Email Sending Limitations form.
+- Sign in with your AWS account, and then open the Request to remove email sending limitations form.

 - Choose Submit.

 You'll receive an email with the Request ID after submitting the request form.
 It might take up to 48 hours to process your request.
 If your request is approved, you'll receive another email to notify you of the removal of the port 25 restriction on your EC2 instance.
 If you don't receive an update within 48 hours after submitting the request, reply to the initial email that you received.